 - a.
-The scheme comprises approx. 24 dwellings of a mix of dwelling types including an appropriate level of affordable housing which includes those that are suitable for smaller households, with primary consideration given to first time buyers and those looking to rent their first home; - b.
+The scheme comprises approx. 24 dwellings of a mix of dwelling types including those that are suitable for smaller households, with primary consideration given to first time buyers and those looking to rent their first home: - b.
 Full regard is had to the identification of the Swallow Brewery building on the site as a non-designated heritage asset and to the provisions of Policy AR5 of the Neighbourhood Plan; - c.
 The height of the buildings has regard to the Local Plan policy requirements in respect of the location of the site within the Setting to Arundel; - d.
 It can be demonstrated that the scheme is acceptable in its flood risk management proposals; - e.
-A comprehensive proposal is brought forward for all of the land; - f.
-The layout has regard to the need for utility providers to access infrastructure on the land for future maintenance and upgrading; and - g.
+The scheme causes no detrimental impact or loss of the integrity to the Arun Valley SPA or Bewick's Swans; - f.
+A comprehensive proposal is brought forward for all of the land; - g.
+The layout has regard to the need for utility providers to access infrastructure on the land for future maintenance and upgrading; and - h.
 The occupation of the development is phased to align with the delivery of sewerage infrastructure, in liaison with the utility provider.